pendo-io/pendo-mobile-sdk/api-documentation/xamarin-forms-apis.md

 void StartSession(string visitorId, string accountId, Dictionary<string, object> visitorData, Dictionary<string, object> accountData)
 ```

 >Starts a mobile session with the provided visitor and account information.
 If a session is already in progress, the current session will terminate and a new session will begin.
+The termination of the app will also terminate the session.

 >To generate an anonymous visitor, pass `null` as the visitorId.
 Visitor data and Account data are optional.